argumentcomputer/Http.lean/README.md

 # Features TODO

-[] Parsing and sanitizing special characters in URIs [] Https and OpenSSL.lean integration
+- [ ] Parsing and sanitizing special characters in URIs
+- [ ] Https and OpenSSL.lean integration
-[] Simple server functionality
+- [ ] Simple server functionality
-[] Add doc-gen4
+- [ ] Add doc-gen4

+# Contributions

+Contributions are welcome but make an issue first.
+Also they need to be inside the intended scope of the project and